Updated June 2020

 - Keep tax filings handy

-You can call your dedicated account manager or OnDeck’s Small Business Credit Advisor team (email us) for any help you need in getting ready.
+You can call or email your dedicated account manager for any help you need in getting ready.

 1. Be in Good Standing with your Secretary of State